-- Acting as the main site contact for families/participants and Girls on the Run council staff. - Aiding in recruitment efforts by distributing marketing materials (provided by GOTR). - Offering support to families who need registration assistance. - Identifying 2-3 coaches from your site and/or community
+- Acting as the main site contact for Girls on the Run council staff. - Aiding in recruitment efforts for volunteer coaches and participants by distributing marketing materials (provided by GOTR). - Offering support to families who need registration assistance. - Identifying 2-3 coaches from your site and/or community